10 YouTube Video Ideas to Turn All Eyes on You

 If you're shooting a live-action video, capture close-ups of product components and turn them over for 360-degree views.

-If you opt for animation, leverage this format to simplify intricate operations and make even the most tech-centric subject matter more approachable.
+If you opt for an animated explainer video, leverage this format to simplify intricate operations and make even the most tech-centric subject matter more approachable.

 3. Becoming a thought leader